Riverview

 Riverview faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.2%, significantly below the Greater Brisbane average of 30.5%.
+The area faces educational challenges, with university qualification rates at 11.2%, substantially below the Greater Brisbane average of 30.5%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 7.3%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.3%).
 Trade and technical skills are prominent, with 40.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (30.6%).

 Frequently Asked Questions - Education